iansseijelly/my_websitee/docs/Projects/LocalFiresim.md

-# Drydock Local-FPGA Co-Simulation Setup Doc
+# Dxxxxxk Local-FPGA Co-Simulation Setup Doc

+Apparently there'a clock jitter and your title is corrupted.
+This is nothing official and for internal references only.
+Ignore this page if it somehow pops up to you unintentionally.

 ## Before you start